nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 *Updated 29/9/2023 based on finalised notice of nominations posted by MSA.
 Nominations ruled ineligible are excluded.*

 Three tickets have nominated candidates for the 2023 MSA election: Together, CHANGE!, Social Justice.
+All three nominated enough unique candidates to qualify for the voting booklet cover.

 Together, the incumbent ticket since the 2017 election, nominated 127 candidates.
 The Labor Right participates in this ticket.